 - At lunch, consider how the chili dog with french fries will make you feel after.
 If the answer is amazing, then go for it; if not, go for soup or a sandwich, and you’ll thank yourself later.

 - After the day, relax!
-Take a warm shower, grab a drink and do a little stretching so you’re less sore the next day.
+Take a warm shower and soothe your muscles, grab a hydration drink and do a little stretching so you’re less sore the next day.

 9. Know the Root of Your Fear